faubulous/mentor-rdf/README.md

 # Mentor RDF API

-An API for working with RDF vocabularies based on the [N3.js](https://github.com/rdfjs/N3.js#readme) library.
+A library for working with RDF vocabularies based on the [N3.js](https://github.com/rdfjs/N3.js#readme) library.
 It provides basic OWL and RDFS inference for retrieving classes, propertis and individuals.

 ## Installation